-Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation Lane, Moncrieff Street, Clayton Road, Consort Road and surrounding areas (particularly Scylla Road between the Rye and Nunhead) may need to be considered and planned for; •The prospect of the cycle hire scheme being expanded this far into south London is currently speculative at best.
+Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation hire scheme being expanded this far into south London is currently speculative at best.
 While LBS is obviously eager to see the scheme expanded, it is unclear how this policy will add to those efforts, certainly during the lifetime of the AAP itself. designed as and when funding is available and in conjunction with local residents and interest groups.
 Reference to the cycle hire scheme is to reflect the current commitment in the council's Transport Plan.
 Should the expansion proceed, it would have land-use implications and so its inclusion is beneficial to reflect the range of interventions that the council is pursuing with its partners.
-230 796 Policy 12 This policy needs substantial revision; CRT and Bakerloo extension are currently unfunded.
-There is enthusiasm for both but realistically, both are also post-2025 prospects at best, and neither currently sits in a TfL timetable in anything other than a "far future" sense.
+230 796 Policy 12 enthusiasm for both but realistically, both are also post-2025 prospects at best, and neither currently sits in a TfL timetable in anything other than a "far future" sense.
 The opportunity instead needs to be taken to engage with the Mayor's attempts to acquire control over London's suburban rail franchising operations.
 With Southeastern's franchise up for renewal in 2014, and significant timetable changes being put in place from 2012 onwards, this provides a critical opportunity to secure tangible service pattern improvements in the short term.
-This will require robust engagement with TfL Rail, with both TOCs operating in the AAP area, and will also require the development, by LBS, of strong evidence bases for submissions on future RUSs in the London and South East regions, which will have a knock-on impact on service frequencies and patterns in the railway stations in the AAP area.
-We acknowledge that the cross river tram is currently unfunded, but we still support the delivery of the scheme or a high quality alternative as part of a suite of measures that will improve travel choice in the action area.
+This will require robust engagement with TfL Rail, with both TOCs operating in the AAP area, and will also require the development, by LBS, of strong evidence bases for submissions on future RUSs in the London and South East regions, which We acknowledge that the cross river tram is currently unfunded, but we still support the delivery of the scheme or a high quality alternative as part of a suite of measures that will improve travel choice in the action area.
 This approach is consistent with the approach set out in our Core Strategy, through which we also safeguarded a potential route for the cross river tram.
 The Bakerloo line extension is established in the London Plan as a long term priority and significant progress is anticipated over the lifetime of the AAP.
 Policy 12 notes that the council will continue to work with Transport for London and transport operators to improve travel choice in Peckham and Nunhead, but It is not the role of the AAP to debate specific operational changes.
 The council continues to discuss measures that will compensate for changes to the Southern London Line service and has recently responded to consultations on both the Thameslink and South Eastern franchises.
 The infrastructure background report summarises some of the known and potential service changes that could affect